shhossain/computer_science/Data Structures/Array.md

 | Inserting an element             | O(N)     |
 | Deleting an element             | O(N)     |

-* Inserting an deleting elements take O(n) time complexities because we need to shift the remaining data points either right or left after inserting or deleting them, in order to preserve the memory indexing.
+* Inserting and deleting elements take O(n) time because we need to shift the remaining data points either right or left after inserting or deleting them, in order to preserve the memory indexing.

 ## Algorithms on Arrays